ShengrenHuang/CNN-Fish-Classification/README.md

 Accuracy of Trout: 48.5 %

 # Inference/Predict Result
-The image of red mullet is downloded from [1].
+The image of the red mullet is downloaded from [1].
 ![image](https://user-images.githubusercontent.com/108604868/188657533-4e6e30f4-a119-4776-aa95-311f0b2fdfd2.png)

 # References